Yuno professional zone

 Become a LARC coil/implant fitter

-Yuno runs a training programme and has FSRH registered trainers who can support anyone wishing to achieve these LoCs.
+Yuno runs a training programme and has CoSRH registered trainers who can support anyone wishing to achieve these LoCs.
 We offers clinical placements for the clinical experience and assessments stage.

-For further information, please email dfsrhtraining@uhbw.nhs.uk or visit the FSRH website.
+For further information, please email dfsrhtraining@uhbw.nhs.uk or visit the CoSRH website.

 For implant training:Email: ntspfeedback@organon.com or emma.trump1@nhs.net